Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 	ScaledPowerFunctionHodographicShaping( double exponent, double scaleFactor )

 where the inputs are the exponent of the power function, and a scaling factor to be applied in front of this power function.
-This function returns the product between a scaling factor and the power function, as defined by the class PowerFunctionHodographicShaping.
+This function returns the product between a scaling factor and the power function, as defined by the class :literal:`PowerFunctionHodographicShaping`.

 .. class:: PowerSineFunctionHodographicShaping